 According to consumer review and comparison website Canstar Blue, the standard air conditioner temperature should be set between 25 and 27 degrees for cooling in summer.
-But, Finder research revealed most Aussie households set the aircon to 22 degrees.
+Despite this, Finder research revealed most Aussie households set the aircon to 22 degrees.

 This usually results in you turning the temperature down, because you’re not feeling the room get cooler.
-And alas, the electricity bill sky-rockets.
+And alas, this is where the electricity bill sky-rockets.

 While keeping all of your electronics plugged in and switched on makes things easier when you return home after a busy day out, you could unintentionally be making your house warmer than it needs to be.
 Electronic devices such as televisions and computers use plenty of power and often become very warm.

-Whereas, cooking up a storm in the kitchen on a hot summer’s day is also probably not the best idea.
+Cooking up a storm in the kitchen on a hot summer’s day is probably not the best idea.
 Ovens and stove tops let off a lot of heat, which can quickly spread throughout the house.